Zero Emission Vehicles, like electric vehicles or hydrogen fuel cell vehicles, drive without emitting harmful greenhouse gases.

 Coming Soon: School Bus Tool

 A school bus tool is in development and will be published in the summer of 2021.
 The tool will analyze costs and emissions by comparing different fuel types and bus types over the course of their useful life.
-School districts that wish to act as beta testers for the tool can express their interest via email to Rick Wallace at ODOE.
+School districts that wish to act as beta testers for the tool can express their interest via email to Evan Elias at ODOE.